nicolas-rasmont/nicolas-rasmont.github.io/_posts/2023-07-12-post-bibliography.md

 related_publications: true
 ---

 This post shows how to add bibliography to simple blog posts.
-We support every citation style that [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) does.
-That means simple citation like {% cite einstein1950meaning %}, multiple citations like {% cite einstein1950meaning einstein1905movement %}, long references like {% reference einstein1905movement %} or also quotes:
+We can cite conference presentations like {% cite rasmont2024IPPW2024 %}, or multiple citations like {% cite rasmont2024IPPW2024 rasmontScitech2024 %}.
+We can also include long references like {% reference RASMONT2020212 %} or quotes:

-{% quote einstein1905electrodynamics %}
+{% quote rasmont2023concentration %}
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor.

-Lorem ipsum dolor sit amet, consectetur adipisicing.
+Concentration measurements in dense ejecta clouds using millimeter-wave radar tomography.
 {% endquote %}

-If you would like something more academic, check the [distill style post]({% post_url 2018-12-22-distill %}).
+For more details on my research, check out my [publications page](/publications/).